colinmford/font-production-project-template/README.md

 python3 -m venv .venv
 ```

-activate that environment:
+...
+Activate that environment:
 ```bash
 source .venv/bin/activate
 ```

+...
 Install the requirements of the project in the virtual environment:
 ```bash
 pip install -r requirements.txt
 ```

+...
 And finally, if any of the below build commands don't work, you might have left the virtual environment.
 You just need to re-activate it:
 ```bash
 source .venv/bin/activate
 ```